For day three of my weekend in the Ardennes, my destination was the forest of the land of Chimay

 The French title sounds so much more enticing than the English, doesn’t it?

-If you have been following me, you will know that I spent the night in an eco-cabin in the middle of nowhere, mainly so I could see the stars without the normal light pollution.
-Well, the previous evening was completely overcast, but I set my alarm for 5 a.m., got dressed, went outside … and it was still overcast, with not a single star visible.
+If you have been following me, you will know that I spent the night in an eco-cabin in the middle of nowhere.
+The goal was to see the stars without the normal light pollution.
+Well, the previous evening was completely overcast.
+Ever the optimist, I set my alarm for 5 a.m., got dressed, went outside … and it was still overcast.
+Not a single star was visible.

 A shame, but resisting the temptation to go back to bed, I went for a pre-dawn local walk.
 Total darkness, total silence, apart from the rasping of cows munching their breakfast grass (do they ever stop eating?) and the distant hoots of tawny owls.

-As dawn broke, and the sun tried its hardest to break through the cloud cover, crossing a forest ride in front of me was not just one, nor two, but NINE adult wild boar!
+It was well worth the effort.
+As dawn broke, and the sun tried its hardest to break through the cloud cover, crossing a forest ride in front of me was an amazing sight.
+Not just one, nor two, but NINE adult wild boar!
 They were strung out in a line, like a hunting party of Tolkien’s orcs.
 A magnificent sight; unfortunately too dark to photograph.

 After a hearty breakfast, I packed up, picked up my lunch and drove off to my starting point on Rue Jericho to the south of Chimay.